FacultadDeIngenieria/ayed/presentation/balancedtrees/balancedtrees.md

 ### Searches in N-node 2-3-4 trees visit at most lg N + 1 nodes.

 Every external node is the same distance from the root: The transformations that we perform have no effect on the distance from any node to the root, except when we split the root (in this case the distance from all nodes to the root is increased by 1).
 If all the nodes are 2-nodes, the stated result holds, since the tree is like a full binary tree; if there are 3-nodes and 4-nodes, the height can only be lower.

 ---

+# 2, 3, 4 Use cases

+* **Filesystem Indexing (NTFS, ext3/4)**
+  * File metadata is stored in trees.
+  * Ensures efficient listing, creation, deletion, and search for files.

+* **Databases (PostgreSQL, SQLite)**
+  * Indexes in databases need to support fast range queries, logarithmic insert/delete, and minimized disk I/O.
+  * B-trees generalize 2-3-4 trees by allowing nodes to hold many keys — reducing the number of disk reads.
+  * Nodes correspond to disk blocks; fewer levels = faster access.

+* **Indexing in Large-Scale Search Engines (Elasticsearch)**
+  * Used to index tokens and documents in inverted indexes.
+  * An inverted index is the core data structure behind most full-text search engines.
+It maps words (terms) to the documents that contain them.

+---